microsoft/code-with-engineering-playbook/Engineering/UnitTesting.md

 Good unit tests follow a few general principles:
 - Run incredibly fast
 - Test only the current system under test
+- Use mocks to manage all external dependencies
-- Test one thing generally with a single assertion
+- Test only one thing generally with a single assertion
 - Have only one reason to fail

 Consider an integration test:
+- To combine a unit and its dependencies to test the resulting combination
-- Ensure transactions commit or roll back as designed
+- To ensure transactions commit or roll back as designed
-- Ensure CRUD operations work as designed
+- To ensure CRUD operations work as designed
-- All data created for or during a test is localized to the test to allow for parallel test execution
-- All data created during or for a test gets cleaned up after tests completed
+>Note: All data created for or during a test is localized to the test to allow for parallel test execution.
+Additionally, all data created during or for a test run gets cleaned up after tests have completed.

 For more complex applications, integration load tests can also ensure:
-- that multi-threading works as intended
+- The unit performs correctly when used in multi-threaded context
-- the unit can deals appropriately with transient outages of external dependencies (retry, fail-fast, …)
+- The unit deals appropriately with transient outages of external dependencies (retry, fail-fast, …)
 - Stateful applications restore state when re-started

 ## Specific Guidance